Choosing Your Courses (2020 Entry)

 T Levels are new courses commencing in September 2020, which follow GCSEs and are equivalent to three A Levels.
 T Levels combine classroom theory, practical learning and an industry placement, to ensure that students have real experience of the workplace.
 More information is available on our T Level page.

 Level 2 Courses

-Subjects include: English, Maths, Business Studies, Tourism, Media Studies and Information Technology
+Subjects include: English, Maths, Business Studies, Media Studies, Information Technology and Supporting Teaching and Learning.

-Our level two programme includes a one-week work experience placement.
+Our Level 2 programme includes a one-week work experience placement.